 In general, engineering drawings include the following components:

-- Type of material required for manufacture and supply
+Type of material required for manufacturing and supply

-With the above information, manufacturing drawings set the stage for how various MEP components, steel members and other components will be designed and manufactured.
-Manufacturing drawings communicate the specifications which are required to fabricate any part.
+With this information, manufacturing drawings set the stage for how various MEP components, steel members and other components will be designed and manufactured.
 They also act as the foundation for planning the design and manufacturing process.

-At BluEntCAD, we’ve worked with plenty of architects, real estate contractors and AEC builders to know our stuff!
-Our team of designers and CAD experts are available round to clock to help you out with new ideas, delivery and meeting deadlines.
-Get in touch today for a free consultation.
+At BluEntCAD, we’ve worked with several architects, real estate contractors and AEC builders over two decades and our experience have taught us what works and what doesn’t.
+Our team of designers and CAD experts are available round the clock to help you with any design and drawing requirements.
+Get in touch today for a free consultation!

 Maximum Value.
 Achieved.